-A diplomat is nearly assassinated.
+A scientist is nearly assassinated.
 In order to save him, a submarine is shrunken to microscopic size and injected into his blood stream with a small crew.
 Problems arise almost as soon as they enter the bloodstream.

 When Adams and his crew are sent to investigate the silence from a planet inhabited by scientists, he finds all but two have died.
 Dr. Morbius and his daughter Altaira have somehow survived a hideous monster which roams the planet.
 Unknown to Adams, Morbius has made a discovery, and has no intention of sharing it (or his daughter!) with anyone.
 Written by

 60 of 73 people found this review helpful.

 Was this review helpful to you?